-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Umbrella Insurance in Memphis

-Commercial Umbrella Insurance Risk Factors in Memphis
+About Commercial Umbrella Insurance in Memphis, TN

 Commercial umbrella insurance in Tennessee is designed to sit above your primary commercial policies and respond when a covered claim exceeds those underlying limits.
 In practical terms, that means it can extend beyond your general liability, commercial auto, and employers liability policies after those limits are used up.
-Tennessee does not publish a special statewide umbrella mandate in the data provided, so coverage terms, endorsements, and exclusions vary by carrier and by your business class.
-The state’s commercial auto minimums are $25,000/$50,000/$15,000, which makes an umbrella policy especially relevant for businesses that rely on vehicles, deliveries, service calls, or employee driving in higher-traffic areas like Nashville, Memphis, and Chattanooga.
+Tennessee does not publish a special statewide umbrella mandate, so coverage terms, endorsements, and exclusions vary by carrier and by your business class.
+The state’s commercial auto minimums make an umbrella policy especially relevant for businesses that rely on vehicles, deliveries, service calls, or employee driving in higher-traffic areas like Nashville, Memphis, and Chattanooga.

 This coverage can also include defense costs coverage when the policy is written that way, but the exact treatment depends on the form and the underlying policy language.
 It may provide broader coverage for some claims that are not handled the same way by your primary policies, and some policies can include worldwide liability coverage for certain situations, though that is policy-specific.
 Aggregate limits are another key point: once the umbrella limit is exhausted, the policy stops paying, so the structure of the limit matters as much as the face amount.